lkodinsson/MARS/Basic/Maneuvers.md

 **Stamina Cost:** 1
 **Action Speed:** Reaction

 While wielding a weapon that can deal slashing damage, instead of using deflection to defend against an incoming attack, use your combat skill adding your armour class as a bonus.
-If the incoming attack grazes, it is considered a successful hit instead.
+If the incoming attack grazes against your combat roll, it is considered a failure instead.

 ## Heavy Strike